AgentDyn: Are Your Agent Security Defenses Deployable in Real-World Dynamic Environments?: Experiments

 \textbf{Alignment-based Defense.} In our evaluation of alignment-based defenses, we analyze Meta SecAlign 70B, a fine-tuned iteration of Llama-3.3-70B.
 Our findings indicate that Meta SecAlign successfully improves utility while simultaneously achieving a slight reduction in the Attack Success Rate (ASR) compared to its base model.
 While a residual ASR of approximately 9\% persists, a better balance between security and performance makes it a significantly more viable candidate for real-world deployment.
 Consequently, these results suggest that safety alignment could be a more pragmatic and effective defensive strategy for practical applications.

-\textbf{System-level Defense.} We evaluate three representative defenses: CaMeL, Progent, and DRIFT.
+\textbf{System-level Defense.} We evaluate four representative defenses: Tool Filter, CaMeL, Progent, and DRIFT.
+Tool Filter constrains the available tools based on the task scope at the beginning, this solution maintains high utility on AgentDojo, but suffers from significant over-defense in our benchmark.
+We find the reason is that during initial planning, the tool filter usually blocks essential tools required for later dynamic interactions because they appear unnecessary for the original user task.
 CaMeL initializes static program code generated from the user instruction and enforces a strict execution sequence to ensure security.
 This static strategy is difficult to handle the open-ended tasks, resulting in zero utility and zero ASR across all agents on our fully open-ended benchmarks.
 Progent and DRIFT are dynamic-aware defenses that can somewhat handle open-ended tasks.
 Progent dynamically updates tool access control during execution and achieves strong utility and security on AgentDojo.
 However, we observe substantial utility loss on AgentDyn.
 We find that, for tasks with larger toolsets, Progent struggles to assign accurate tool access privileges.
 This bias accumulates over long execution paths, eventually blocking almost all useful tools in the latter stages of execution.
 DRIFT also initializes a plan upfront to generate security constraints and introduces a dynamic validator to maintain utility.
 This allows it to preserve more utility than CaMeL, yet it still suffers a significant utility loss on open-ended tasks due to its dependence on initial plans.
-An interesting case arises with DRIFT’s performance on Qwen3-235B: its utility is substantially higher than that of the undefended model, even in the absence of attacks.
-Upon examining the logs, we found that the ReAct-driven Qwen3-235B base model frequently asks the user for confirmation when encountering dynamic actions (\eg, checking an OTP from an email) and halts execution, despite system instructions enforcing automatic task completion (see Section~\ref{sec:exp:setup}).
-In contrast, the initialized plan in DRIFT forces the agent to autonomously execute dynamic actions to proceed with the planned steps.

-Overall, although AgentDyn is just a small open-ended benchmark with limited scenarios and task complexity, which is far away from the real-world settings, all existing defenses still struggle on AgentDyn.
-This underscores the significant shortcomings of current defenses and the urgent need for effective evaluations of their deployability.
+Overall, although AgentDyn is just a small open-ended benchmark with limited scenarios and task complexity, which is still far from the real-world settings, all existing defenses still struggle on AgentDyn.
+This underscores the significant flaws of current defenses and the urgent need for effective evaluations of their deployability.